Bikeman868/NPL/docs/SYNTAX.md

 will search outward through the nested scopes to resolve the name.

 The value part is a constant expression that must be able to be evaluated at compile time.
 This usually means that it is a literal.
 The literal can be a string, date, number or boolean.
-It can also be an array of any of these types.
+It can also be an array or map of any of these types.

 For the most part, you can define any config values you like in `config` statements.
 The only case where this is not exactly the same, is in a `config` statement for a `connection`.
 In this case you define the `config` with the same